Clare Conrad

 Details

 Wheel-thrown stoneware ceramics with innovative, experimental surface decoration using layered vitreous slips.
 These are mixed from raw materials with primary glaze stains resulting in an infinite array of subtle colours.
-Initial inspiration was from a college trip to Venice while studying on the ceramics degree course at Bristol: the peeling surfaces of the sun-faded, painted, weathered walls of the buildings entranced me.
+Initial inspiration was from a college trip to Venice while studying on the ceramics degree course at Bristol; the peeling surfaces of the sun-faded, painted, weathered walls of the buildings entranced me.
 I've been obsessed with texture and colour ever since.
 I make simple, elegant forms, which are then decorated to celebrate aging artefacts, and dramatic land and seascape.

-Being alive, fascinated by my surroundings, and fulfilled: hoping to convey my observations, and that my pots will create a sense of calm
+Being alive, fascinated by my surroundings, and fulfilled; hoping to convey my observations, and that my pots will create a sense of calm.

 1964-66 Art Foundation/A levels course (ceramics, painting, art history) - Braintree College of FE, Essex